Electric System Input Data¶

 NoOperatingReserve |

 No contribution to operating reserve.
-Yes if the unit doesn’t contribute to the operating reserve |
+Yes, if the unit doesn’t contribute to the operating reserve |

 Yes/No |